Ellestial/100-days-of-code/log.md

 **Thoughts**: jQuery seems pretty great!
 I worry about relying on it, though, so I'm curious to see what other developers think of it.

 **Links to work**: [Advanced jQuery Examples](https://github.com/Ellestial/100-days-of-code/tree/master/code-examples/020jqueryAdvanced)

+### Day 21: January 28, 2018

+**Readings**: None.

+**Today's Progress**: Created a To Do List app using jQuery.

+**Thoughts**: Well...I got through about 90% of this app.
+I was surprised with how little code is required with using jQuery, which is nice.
+However, I'm having a few difficulties that I'll need to explore more tomorrow.
+I also am worried because I feel like I already forgot a lot from the color game project I worked on a few days ago.
+Maybe it's just an off day, though.